 The second card I have to share with you today has a bit more going on than the first did.
-My starting point was the colour challenge from The Color Throwdown.
-I combined it with the sketch from CAS(E) This Sketch, and, when I’d decided what I’d be doing I figured it would be good to include Allsorts‘ Fabulous Floral challenge too.
+My starting point was the colour challenge from The Color Throwdown (Edit – where it was a top pick!)
+I combined it with the sketch from CAS(E) This Sketch (Edit – where it was a favourite!), and, when I’d decided what I’d be doing I figured it would be good to include Allsorts‘ Fabulous Floral challenge too.

 I decided I wanted to use my floral stamps from Altenew’s Wild Hibiscus.
 I also wanted to do a one layer card again.
 I started by using a strip of post-it tape to mask off the bottom portion of the card base at an angle.
 I then started stamping my flowers from the line back, masking as required (I had several of the masks precut as I keep them when I’ve made them).
 I made sure to pay attention to which flowers would be in front and which behind to give as organic a look as possible.
 I kept stamping and masking, moving the masks as required, until the card was covered.
 When I removed the final masks to see how it all looked I was worried I might have gone a bit overboard with stamping.

 I removed the post-it strip and drew in a soft grey line to demark the area.
 When I started colouring I realised it would be useful to have that mask still in place to help keep me from going over the line.
 I didn’t quite get it lined up properly, but it works well enough.